kenplusplus/tdx-tools/doc/run_tests.md

 ### Create Cloud Image

-Please refer [Setup TDX Guest Image](/doc/create_guest_image.md) to create guest image, which will be used in tests running.
-It uses `CentOS Stream 8` as example distro.
+Please refer to [Setup TDX Guest Image](/doc/create_guest_image.md) to create guest image, which will be used in tests running.
+It uses `RHEL 8.6` as an example distro.

 ### Prerequisite

 - Install required packages:

-  If your host distro is RHEL 8.6 or CentOS Stream 8:
+  If your host distro is RHEL 8.6:

     ```
     sudo dnf install python3-virtualenv python3-libvirt libguestfs-devel libvirt-devel python3-devel gcc gcc-c++